brainstormforce/sureforms-public/readme.txt

 When you use SureForms, you get an easy-to-use AI-powered form builder that can be used to build your forms fast.

 == Changelog ==
+= x.x.x =
+* Fix: Blank entries screen displays after all entries are moved to trash.
 = 1.0.1 - 24th October 2024 =
 * Fix: Extra space from the v3 reCAPTCHA container has been removed.
 * Fix: GDPR and checkbox labels are now editable across Chrome, Firefox, Safari, Arc etc.